exercism/java/exercises/practice/hello-world/.docs/instructions.append.md

 You can run the tests using the online editor or locally on your machine:

 - To run the tests in the online editor, click the "Run Tests" button.
-- To run the tests locally, check [Testing on the Java track] If the tests fails, that's ok!
+- To run the tests locally, check [Testing on the Java track][Testing locally on the java track] If the tests fails, that's ok!
 See what the error message is telling you, change your code and test again, when your tests pass, move on to the next step.

 ### Step 3: Submitting your first iteration

 With a working solution that we've reviewed, we're ready to submit it to exercism.org.
-You can submit the solution using the online editor or locally using the [Exercism CLI]:
+You can submit the solution using the online editor or locally using the [Exercism CLI][Working Locally]:

-- To submit the exercise locally, first [install the exercism CLI] if you haven't already and then submit the files of your solution, e.g:
+- To submit the exercise locally, first [install the exercism CLI][Working Locally] if you haven't already and then submit the files of your solution, e.g:

   ```sh
   exercism submit <file location>